40 Content Ideas for Final Expense Agents You Can Steal This Week

 | 40 | Repurpose one webinar into 15 micro-clips | Batch | Content multiplier |

-The first cluster (ideas 1–8, 19–20, 31–32) is where most leads hide.
+The first cluster (ideas 1–8, 19–20, 31–32) is where most leads hide — these are the content ideas insurance buyers actually search for.
 People near a final expense decision type cost and qualifying questions into Google and, increasingly, into AI assistants.
 Every honest answer you publish is a piece of final expense content that does qualifying work before the call.

 Pair the written answer with a 45–90 second face-to-camera video.
 One recording becomes three assets: organic post, ad creative, and landing-page embed.
 Caption it — a large share of older viewers watch muted.